-The Auto Selection Tool in Photoshop Elements: Overview The Auto Selection tool was introduced in Photoshop Elements 2018.
+The Auto Selection Tool in Photoshop Elements: Overview The Auto Selection tool in Photoshop Elements was introduced in Photoshop Elements 2018.
 It lets Photoshop Elements attempt to automatically select an image object by having you draw a selection shape around it.
-This tool will not often perfectly select the entire object, at
+This tool will not often perfectly select the entire object, at first.
+However,

 The Refine Selection Brush Tool in Photoshop Elements: Overview The Refine Selection Brush Tool in Photoshop Elements is a selection tool.
-It lets you add pixels to, or remove pixels from, an existing selection by automatically detecting images edges.
-You can also use the tool to manually add pixels to, or remove pixels from,
+It helps you to refine the edges of selections you have made.
+It lets you add pixels to, or remove pixels from, an existing selection by automatically detecting

 Select Files in Windows: Overview To perform many file management activities in the File Explorer in Windows, you must first learn how to select files in Windows.
 You can easily open File Explorer in Windows from the Desktop by clicking the “File Explorer” button in the Taskbar at the bottom of the desktop.